Rudolf Steiner: Reception

 The German psychiatrist Wolfgang Treher diagnosed Rudolf Steiner with schizophrenia, in a book from 1966.
 The Swiss psychiatrist C.G.
 Jung was of the same opinion.
 Colin Wilson admitted that such a diagnosis makes some sense.
 Francis X. King recognizes that other have stated that about Steiner, but King disagrees with the claim that Steiner was a charlatan.
 John Francis Moffitt speaks of "Steiner's typically schizoid verbiage", considering it a symptom of schizophrenia.
-Lawrie Reznek agrees with the diagnostic.
+The Canadian psychiatrist Lawrie Reznek agrees with the diagnostic.
 The following psychiatrists disagree with the diagnosis: Anthony Storr, John S. Price, and Anthony Stevens.
 Storr did not deny that Steiner held bizarre beliefs, but Storr only diagnosed schizophrenia when people had an occupational impairment.
 While for Price and Stevens, Steiner's ethics made the difference.
 Steiner was investigated by the Swiss Police, which stated he was not psychologically normal, but they decided that he was harmless.

 Steiner's critics, on the other hand, past and present, see him at best as a pseudo-scientist who was delusional and possibly mentally unstable in believing that he had accessed Kant's realm of the noumenon, or at worst as someone who laid the groundwork for Hitler and National Socialism.